Tyler Stephenson Player Props: Reds vs. Royals

-The Cincinnati Reds, including Tyler Stephenson (.324 batting average in his past 10 games), take on starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Cincinnati Reds, including Tyler Stephenson and his .459 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starting pitcher Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Royals.
+In his most recent game he had a hitless showing (0-for-4) against the Royals.

 Tyler Stephenson Game Info & Props vs. the Royals